stevearc/conform.nvim/README.md

 - [fixjson](https://github.com/rhysd/fixjson) - JSON Fixer for Humans using (relaxed) JSON5.
 - [fnlfmt](https://git.sr.ht/~technomancy/fnlfmt) - A formatter for Fennel code.
 - [fourmolu](https://hackage.haskell.org/package/fourmolu) - A fork of ormolu that uses four space indentation and allows arbitrary configuration.
+- [forge_fmt](https://github.com/foundry-rs/foundry) - Forge is a command-line tool that ships with Foundry.
+Forge tests, builds, and deploys your smart contracts.
 - [gci](https://github.com/daixiang0/gci) - GCI, a tool that controls Go package import order and makes it always deterministic.
 - [gdformat](https://github.com/Scony/godot-gdscript-toolkit) - A formatter for Godot's gdscript.
 - [gersemi](https://github.com/BlankSpruce/gersemi) - A formatter to make your CMake code the real treasure.